 - Enroll a domestic partner (IRS guidelines establish that adding a domestic partner will result in taxable income to the employee for Federal Tax purposes only)

-- Enroll or re-enroll in a flexible spending account to pay for day-care or health expenses with pre-tax dollars.
-Please contact Cheryl Lacsina for questions or Enrollment Material at email@example.com or 619-388-6588.
+- Enroll or re-enroll in a flexible spending account to pay for dependent day-care, health expenses, or the Commuter benefit with pre-tax dollars.

 Benefited employees should receive a post card with information regarding open enrollment at their campus site, but you don't need to wait for the mail.
 All necessary forms and information are also on this site.